herbsjs/herbs-cli/readme.md

 ### Contribute
-Come with us to make an awesome *suma2text*.
+Come with us to make an awesome *herbs-cli*.

 Now, if you do not have the technical knowledge and also have intended to help us, do not feel shy, [click here](https://github.com/herbsjs/herbs-cli/issues) to open an issue and collaborate their ideas, the contribution may be a criticism or a compliment (why not?)